 By idealism in philosophy we mean any doctrine which says that beyond material reality there is a higher, spiritual reality, in terms of which the material reality is in the last analysis to be explained.

-Some Varieties of Present-day Idealist Philosophy
+Some Varieties of Modern Philosophy

 At this point a few observations may be useful concerning some characteristic doctrines of modern bourgeois philosophy.